UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 After knowing that Glutathione is the main helper, we would also like to evaluate if frontloading the amount of Glutathione before the actual ROS level surge would be helpful for the cell to increase its survivability.

-{{ '/assets/images/Model/AddOn_model_TEMP1.png#graph output under high temperature with Glutathione frontloadSPLIT/assets/images/Model/Glut_FrontLoad_model_TEMP1.png#graph output under high temperature without Glutathione frontload' | sideBySide }}
+{{ '/assets/images/Model/AddOn_model_TEMP1.png#Figure 7: graph output under high temperature with Glutathione frontloadSPLIT/assets/images/Model/Glut_FrontLoad_model_TEMP1.png#Figure 8: graph output under high temperature without Glutathione frontload' | sideBySide }}

 The graph above suggested that 10 times initial frontloading of the Glutathione is not improving the state of cell further.
 This is largely due to the setting of the model, where a small amount of Glutathione is sufficient to oppress the ROS level inside the cell.